 - Diverse – covering the breadth of backgrounds, perspectives, expertise and knowledge of both the public and the ecological community.

 - Underrepresented – providing platforms for ecologists representing groups typically underrepresented in ecological careers.

 - Next Generation – future ecologists, irrespective of age.

 - Inclusive and accessible – for people of all ages, physical, learning, and social needs (though individual projects may reach particular groups).
 This may include science-engaged individuals, and those not previously interested in ecology.

 The following types of projects will be encouraged:

 - Seedcorn funding and piloting novel methods.

-- Engaging priority target audiences e.g., underserved communities, engaging with and empowering local communities, capacity building with communities, international projects.
+- Engaging priority target audiences e.g., underserved communities, engaging with and empowering local communities and capacity building with communities.

 - From areas where engagement is underfunded.

-Your applications will be reviewed and scored by 3 members of our review college.
+Your applications will be reviewed and scored by three members of our review college.